ln-komandur/IP-Cameras/README.md

 `sudo mkdir /home/ipcamera/my-vsftpd` # *Create a directory to store the users shell scripts*

-`sudo mv vsftpd-log-listener.sh /home/cameras/my-vsftpd/` # *Move the listener to the user's directory where shell scripts would be stored*
+`sudo mv vsftpd-log-listener.sh /home/ipcamera/my-vsftpd/` # *Move the listener to the user's directory where shell scripts would be stored*

-`sudo chown -R ipcamera:ipcamera /home/cameras/my-vsftpd` # *Change the ownership and group of the directory and all contents under it to the ipcamera user and group*
+`sudo chown -R ipcamera:ipcamera /home/ipcamera/my-vsftpd` # *Change the ownership and group of the directory and all contents under it to the ipcamera user and group*

 ### Use an external drive to store H.265 video clips
 This saves space on the internal drive by keeping only photos on it.
 It also helps redundancy in case the external drive is lost / stolen.
 Recoded H.265 video clips are maintained only on the external drive if the recoding is successful. i.e. if external drive is not connected / mounted, then the H.265 recoded videos will be stored on the internal drive.

 1. Mount the external drive automatically with appropriate entries in `/etc/fstab`.
 Provide the mount point as an ENVIRONMENT variable in the service declaration of the vsftpd-log-listener
 2. Ensure that `sudo` (not `ipcamera` user, as it is `sudo` who runs the service) has all permissions to write to the external drive mount point.
-This is usually so, but just ensure that it is in place.
+Ensure [the ownwership, groups, and setgid](https://github.com/ln-komandur/linux-utils/blob/master/common-mountpoints.md) are set correctly.

 ### Run the listener as a service